marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/index.md

 - `Microsoft.EntityFrameworkCore` - just the core logic, no providers;
 - `Microsoft.EntityFrameworkCore.SqlServer` - SQL Server provider, installing it
   will also pull in the above package as its dependency.
+- `Microsoft.EntityFrameworkCore.Design` - a package that is needed for invoking migrations

 ## DbContext